Infectious Disease Fellowship

 Increasing screening of hospitalized patients for HIV and hepatitis C

 Outstanding Teaching Service Award from the Department of Medicine, Creighton University School of Medicine, went to our division for 2021.
 This is an award made by the internal medicine residents.

-Marvin J. Bittner, MD, Fellowship Director
+Marvin J. Bittner, MD, Special Professor

 - Walter J. O’Donohue Award from the Nebraska Chapter, American College of Physicians